 I’ve been privileged to be recognized for my work by several wonderful individuals and organizations.
-Below are some of the most recent awards.
+Below are some of the most recent awards and recognition.

 2016 SOROS Justice Fellowship — The Soros Justice Fellowships fund outstanding individuals to undertake projects that advance reform, spur debate, and catalyze change on a range of issues facing the U.S. criminal justice system.
 The fellowships are part of a larger effort within the Open Society Foundations to reduce the destructive impact of current criminal justice policies on the lives of individuals, families, and communities in the United States by challenging the overreliance on incarceration and extreme punishment, and ensuring a fair and accountable system of justice.